The Father and the Philosopher. Saving the Husserl archives

-At first an exciting story about smuggling manuscripts set against the backdrop of the persecution of Jews before and during the Second World War, this book indirectly develops into a history of European philosophy in the twentieth century.
+At first an exciting story about smuggling manuscripts set against the backdrop of the persecution of Jews before and during World War II, this book indirectly develops into a history of European philosophy in the twentieth century.
 The narrative features almost all the great philosophers of the European continent: Edmund Husserl, Martin Heidegger, Emmanuel Levinas, Jacques Derrida, Maurice Merleau-Ponty, Paul Ricoeur, Roman Ingarden, Edith Stein, Jean-Paul Sartre, and many others.
 It also tells the tale of a modern professor of philosophy who turns into an efficient manager to realise his dream: bringing the Husserl archives to safety.

 ‘The Father and the Philosopher’ was very well received by critics.
 A third print run is imminent.